Convergent evolution: Pattern-based measures

 Earlier methods for measuring convergence incorporate ratios of phenotypic and phylogenetic distance by simulating evolution with a Brownian motion model of trait evolution along a phylogeny.
 More recent methods also quantify the strength of convergence.
 One drawback to keep in mind is that these methods can confuse long-term stasis with convergence due to phenotypic similarities.
 Stasis occurs when there is little evolutionary change among taxa.

 Distance-based measures assess the degree of similarity between lineages over time.
 Frequency-based measures assess the number of lineages that have evolved in a particular trait space.

 Process-based measures

 Methods to infer process-based convergence fit models of selection to a phylogeny and continuous trait data to determine whether the same selective forces have acted upon lineages.
-This uses the Ornstein–Uhlenbeck (OU) process to test different scenarios of selection.
+This uses the Ornstein–Uhlenbeck process to test different scenarios of selection.
 Other methods rely on an a priori specification of where shifts in selection have occurred.